 405 Method Not Allowed: This HTTPS status code is returned if the method requested by the client is supported by the hosting server but not supported by the resources requested by the client.

 408 Request Timeout: This HTTPS status code is returned by the server if the server failed to receive a complete request from the client browser.
 The main reason for this error would be a loss of data packets during communication between client-server.
 The server times out waiting for the request to receive completely from the client browser.

-410 Gone: This HTTPS status code is returned if the server fails to find the client initiated request page or resources.
-This status error is similar to 404 Not Found error except that this error is permanent and the requested page or resources is no longer available for now and also will not be available again in future.
+410 Gone: This HTTPS status code is returned if the server fails to find the client-initiated request page or resources.
+This status error is similar to 404 Not Found error except that this error is permanent and the requested page or resources is no longer available for now and also will not be available again in the future.

-500 Internal Server Error: This HTTPS status error is generated by the third party plugins or faulty plugins.
+500 Internal Server Error: This HTTPS status error is generated by third-party plugins or faulty plugins.
 This is a server error when the server fails to connect the database and fails to deliver the requested resource.

 502 Bad Gateway: This error mostly occurs when the server that requests for the resources to the database will take a lot of time and is canceled by the web server itself eventually breaking the connection to the upstream server or a database.
 This error is returned by the server when it receives an invalid response from the upstream server.